Privacy policy

 https://www.linkedin.com;

-Privacy statement:
+Privacy Policy:

 https://www.linkedin.com/legal/privacy-policy;

-Data Privacy Framework (DPF), standard contractual clauses (https://legal.linkedin.com/dpa), Data Privacy Framework (DPF) standard contractual clauses (https://legal.linkedin.com/dpa).
+Data Privacy Framework (DPF), standard contractual clauses (https://legal.linkedin.com/dpa), Data Privacy Framework (DPF), standard contractual clauses (https://legal.linkedin.com/dpa).

 https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out.